The purpose of circulation procedures is to explain who may take out materials from the media center and what types of materials they may borrow.

 The media center allows the circulation of books to students and library volunteers.
 Faculty may circulate books, audio books, videos, reference items, regalia, and periodicals.

--Students in grades Preschool and Kindergarten may borrow 1 book from designated areas of the library.
+-Students in grades Kindergarten may borrow 1 book from designated areas of the library.
 If a student forgets his/her book, a notice will be sent home and the student may get a book once they return their current book.

 -Teachers may borrow as many books and materials as they need to support their lessons.